Idaho — State Legislative Term Limits

 Unit of measure: Years of service.

-Aggregation: Cross-chamber aggregation (service in the House of Representatives and Senate counted together toward a single cap).
+Aggregation: Cross-chamber aggregation (service in the House of Representatives and Senate counted together toward a single limit).

 Consecutive or lifetime: Neither strictly consecutive nor lifetime.
 Eligibility depended on a rolling fifteen-year look-back period.